ago109/active-neural-generative-coding/README.md

    with `batch_size`  `eta`.
 2. Changing the architecture of the circuits (changing the number of neurons in each layer) can help as well.
-Currently, inside leaky relu is used for the NGC circuits, but this can be modified in the code to use other activation functions supported in JAX, so long as the derivative is coded in.
+Currently, inside leaky relu is used for the NGC circuits, but this can be modified in the code to use other activation functions supported in JAX, as long as the derivative is coded in.
+3. Track your local losses, which will help in the optimization.
+Play with different optimizers such as AdamW, Adam, and RMSprop to speed up the convergence.

 # Citation